 Circumstances like reliance on a tax professional, lack of knowledge, mistakes, oversights, or lack of funds won’t qualify as a reasonable cause that allows for an exception to the penalty.

-If you believe you qualify for an exception, refer to the IRS guidelines to understand how to apply for penalty relief and dispute the penalty.
+If you believe you qualify for an exception or can’t pay taxes by the deadline, refer to the IRS guidelines to understand how to apply for penalty relief and dispute the penalty.